-Moreover, although we have non-compete restrictions in place with each of our partners, they may have relationships with other commercial entities, some of which may comp functional areas such as development, quality, regulatory, operations, marketing, sales, field operations and medical science.
+We work jointly and collaboratively with Forest, Almirall and Astellas on many aspects of the development, manufacturing and commercialization of linaclotide.
+In doing so, we have established relationships with several key members of our partners-management teams in functional areas such as development, quality, regulatory, operations, marketing, sales, field operations and medical science.
+Although we just recently entered into the collaboration with AstraZeneca for the development and commercialization of linaclotide in China, an important factor in our choosing to partner with AstraZeneca was the depth and quality of their experience in this rapidly growing pharmaceutical market.
 The success of our collaborations is highly dependent on the resources, efforts and skills of our partners and their key employees.
-As we prepare for the transition of linaclotide from development to commercialization, the drug success becomes more dependent on us maintaining highly collaborative and well aligned partnerships.
+As we prepare for the launch of LINZESS in the U.S. and the transition of linaclotide from development to commercialization in other parts of the world, the drug s success becomes more dependent on us maintaining highly collaborative and well aligned partnerships.
 If a partner undergoes a change of control or a change of management, we will need to reestablish many of these relationships, and we will need to regain alignment of our development and commercialization strategy for linaclotide.
 Given the inherent uncertainty and disruption that arises in a change of control, we cannot be sure that we would be able to successfully execute these courses of action.
-Finally, any change of control or in management may result in a reprioritization of linaclotide within such partner s profile, or such partner may fail to maintain the financial or other resources necessary to continue supporting its portion of the development, manufacturing or commercialization of linaclotide.
+Finally, any change of control or in management may result in a reprioritization of linaclotide within such partner-s portfolio, or such partner may fail to maintain the financial or other resources necessary to continue supporting its portion of the development, manufacturing or commercialization of linaclotide.